janEntikan/panda3d-docs/programming/networking/distributed/distributed-object.rst

 The d_foo (d\_ stands for distributed) method will send a message to the server and hence to other clients as needed and will update them.
-As you see, you can simply send data to the server with a self.sendUpdate call.
+As you see, you can simply send data to the server with a self.send_update call.
 There is also another method called :meth:`.DistributedObjectAI.sendUpdateToAvatarId` which accepts a :term:`doId` of a client and will send the message directly to it.
 This method is only